 - Incorporate trauma knowledge into new intake paperwork Programs can use intake as a time to discover unforeseen trauma and include questions to understand the client's needs in regard to coping with that trauma. - Evaluate existing practice models and organizational structure Programs should think about what their current process and system feels like to the client.
 Monitors should try to evaluate the process from referral to termination and see what it may feel like from the client's perspective.
-Monitors can then ask questions such as: - o Is this sensitive to the client's needs? - o Could this process be harmful in any way? - How can I be more accommodating while still prioritizing safety?
+Monitors can then ask questions such as: - o Is this sensitive to the client's needs? - o Could this process be harmful in any way? - o How can I be more accommodating while still prioritizing safety? - What might be triggering about this situation?